Two men charged with assaulting Capitol Police officer Sicknick with chemical spray

 Autopsy results have not been released over two months after Jan.
 6

 Two men have been charged with assaulting fallen U.S. Capitol Police Officer Brian Sicknick on Jan.
-6 after prosecutors say video evidence shows them dousing Sicknick and other law enforcement officers with a chemical spray outside the building, according to a report Monday.
+6 after prosecutors say video evidence shows them dousing Sicknick and other law enforcement officers with a chemical spray outside the building.

 But the suspects have not been charged with homicide, and prosecutors so far have not implicated anyone directly in causing Sicknick's demise, as an official cause of death remains pending.